-Community Worship: The seminary community meets for worship Tuesday-Thursday at 11:10 a.m. in the P. F. Johnson Chapel of Founders' Hall.
+Community Worship: The seminary community meets weekly in the P. F. Johnson Chapel of Founders' Hall.
 The Seminary Chaplain plans and directs community worship.

 Women's Issues in Ministry: The Student Senate sponsors special activities each year in which particular attention is given to issues that arise in the changing roles of women in culture, and particularly in the church.
 This program may include special lectures, forums, workshops, or displays by women who are prominent scholars, teachers, and ministerial leaders.